magic-jojo/tracker/docs/ConfigDB.md

 	);

 Note that a tracker that is locked and has no locations will repeatedly TP the wearer to their SL home location.

+Finally we have a display names table.
+This is updated each time we rebuild the display names in the tracker, so it can be kept reasonably fresh.

+	CREATE TABLE displaynames (
+		avid	UUID	PRIMARY KEY,
+		name	VARCHAR(128)
+	);